strosi/frontend-mentor-challenges/junior/blogr-landing-page-main/README.md

 The new for me in this challenge was the creation of submenus and checking if menu button is clicked with the `isEqualNode()` method of the Node interface.

+### Time to complete

+It took more than 15 hours...
+That includes:
+- setting up the HTML and thinking of proper class names (about an hour).
+- mobile view styles (4 hours).
+- creating mobile menu and transform it to desktop menu on resize (about 3 hours).
+- adjusting the layout to match the provided design (7 hours).

 ## Acknowledgments

 Always thankful to all smart people who share their work on the net (articles, solutions, videos, answers...)!